Skip to main content

 4. Receive the payment

-For cross-currency payments (such as BTC to USD), the quote’s expiration period is set at 2 minutes, within which the Lightning invoice must be paid or the on-chain transaction must be broadcast to the Bitcoin blockchain.
-If the 2 minutes expires, any Lightning payment sent to the lnInvoice will fail and any on-chain payment sent to the onchainAddress will be held in PENDING status, until a refreshed quote is issued by contacting api@strike.me.
+For cross-currency payments (such as BTC to USD), the quote’s expiration time is set at 30 seconds, within which the Lightning invoice must be paid.
+If the 30 seconds expires, any Lightning payment sent to the lnInvoice will fail.
+For same-currency payments (such as BTC to BTC), the quote’s expiration time is set at 1 hour, within which the Lightning invoice must be paid.

 5. Check payment status

 If the payment is successful, the original Strike invoice from step 1 will transition to the PAID state.
-Payments received via an on-chain transaction will transition from PENDING to PAID after one confirmation on the Bitcoin blockchain.

 You can be notified of an invoice state change by subscribing to the invoice.updated webhook event.
 When one of your subscribed events occurs, a POST request will be automatically made to the webhook URI of the subscription.
 For details on how to subscribe to events visit the webhooks section.